 The Last Question

-The best way to introduce this story by Isaac Asimov is through his own words: This is by far my favorite story of all those I have written.
+In commenting on this story, Isaac Asimov once wrote: This is by far my favorite story of all those I have written.
 After all, I undertook to tell several trillion years of human history in the space of a short story….
 I also undertook another task, but I won’t tell you what that was lest I spoil the story for you.
-Although there is very little character development or action in the story, the ending is so powerful that almost everyone who reads it remembers it.
+Although there is very little character development or action, the ending is so powerful that almost everyone who reads it remembers it.
+Themes include technological change, the search for knowledge, entropy and the fate of mankind, religion (omniscience, creation).
 More…

 The First Law

-In this story by Isaac Asimov, a group of scientists are astounded when a colleague relates how a new model robot disobeyed the first and most fundamental of the Three Laws of Robotics: a robot may not injure a human being, or through inaction allow a human being to come to harm.
-The story is set on Titan, the largest moon of Saturn.
-The robot, especially designed to navigate in Titan’s deadly zero-visibility storms, leaves the protagonist to die in one of them.
-Although the robot had a legitimate reason for its actions, the new model was discontinued immediately.
+In this story by Isaac Asimov, a scientist tells astounded colleagues a “tall tale” about how a new model robot broke the first and most fundamental of the Three Laws of Robotics: a robot may not injure a human being, or through inaction allow a human being to come to harm.
+The malfunctioning robot had escaped from its base and, upon encountering the man in a deadly zero-visibility storm, left him to die.
+Although the robot had a legitimate reason for its actions, the model was discontinued immediately.
+Themes include disobedience, protectiveness and “motherly” love.
 More…

 The Fun They Had